-The preparation of financial statements in conformity with IFRS adopted in the EU requires the Group to make judgements, estimates and assumptions that affect the application of accounting policies and the reported amounts of assets and liabilities at the date of the financial statements and the reported amounts of income and expenses during the reporting period.
+The preparation of financial statements in conformity with IFRS as issued by the IASB in conformity with the Companies Act 2006 requires the Group to make judgements, estimates and assumptions that affect the application of accounting policies and the reported amounts of assets and liabilities at the date of the financial statements and the reported amounts of income and expenses during the reporting period.
 UK company law and IFRS require the Directors, in preparing the Group's financial statements, to select suitable accounting policies, apply them consistently and make judgements and estimates that are reasonable.
 The Group's estimates and assumptions are based on historical experience and expectations of future events and are reviewed on an ongoing basis.
 Although these estimates are based on the Directors' best knowledge of the amount, actual results may differ ultimately from those estimates.